Asana acquires StackAI — now every human-agent workflow runs in one place.Learn more

 You should also log technical safeguards like encryption or multi-factor authentication.
 Include guidance on handling data breaches that involve special categories of data or identifiers like IP addresses.

-Use this section to list all vendors and data processors that handle your customer data.
-Add tasks to collect and store Data Processing Agreements (DPAs) and document their compliance with GDPR.
+Use this section to track all vendors and data processors that handle your customer data.
+Key tasks include:

 Create tasks that enforce your data protection by design and default policies across systems and product workflows.
 This might include limiting access to sensitive data or applying pseudonymization techniques.